Obrelix/ArduinoRCRobot/README.md

 # ArduinoRCRobot
-An WPF application for controlling an Arduino RC Robot
+WPF application for controlling an Arduino RC Robot